-You and your family must complete an application to demonstrate financial need.
-The application also requires a reference letter from someone who is well acquainted with you and who can comment on your character, interest in UBC, and financial situation.
+Your personal reference must be well acquainted with you, and able to comment on your character, interest in UBC, and financial circumstances.
 Your reference could be – but is not limited to – a coach, a teacher, your counsellor, your principal, your supervisor from a work or volunteer position, your family doctor, or a community or religious leader.

 When is the deadline?